 If you find it challenging to keep your home from looking like a tornado blew through, take heart: Many busy parents have the same dilemma.
 Childcare takes up a huge amount of time and energy, leaving little left for keeping your home looking good.
 But having a routine, enlisting the help of your kids, and using the right storage containers go a long way in getting your home in shape.
 Here are seven very doable tips to try.

 1. Keep on top of things as they happen.

-Putting things like shoes and books back where they belong as soon as you or your child are done using them will make a noticeable difference to how orderly your home looks.
+Putting things like shoes and books back where they belong as soon as you or your child are done using them will make a noticeable difference in how orderly your home looks.
 “Restocking” items continuously during the day is also less exhaustive than if you waited until the kids are in bed to do it.

 2. Don’t walk empty-handed from one room to another.

-If the baby’s empty bottle is in the living room and you’re heading to the kitchen, grab it and put in the dishwasher.
-Use this pickup method every time you’re walking around your home so you’ll have that much less to put away later.
+If the baby’s empty bottle is in the living room and you’re heading to the kitchen, grab it and put it in the dishwasher.
+Use this pick up method every time you’re walking around your home so you’ll have that much less to put away later.
 Also, place a basket next to the stairs—one at the top, one at the bottom—so when you find something that belongs upstairs (or vice versa), you can put it in the basket, says Julie Bestry, a certified professional organizer and president of Best Results Organizing, in Chattanooga, Tenn.
 “Make it a house rule to never go up or down the stairs without taking the basket or at least some of its contents.”

 3. Get everyone to pitch in.

 Establish a pre-dinner ritual for parents or sitters and kids to take part in the day’s big cleanup, and make it fun (play a song with a peppy beat).
 Work with youngsters to get everything back to the room or storage area where they belong.
 “By pairing fun music with the organizing task,” says Bestry, “it encourages children to think about cleaning up in a positive way.”

 4. Avoid toy bins.